Virginia elections put messaging on abortion, crime to the test

 “The crime issue is one which is really an attack on the progressive prosecutors, which they’re hoping will rub off on the Democrats,” he said.

-But Democrats also say they are focused on running on kitchen table issues, including public safety.
+But Democrats also say they are also focused on running on kitchen table issues, including public safety.

 “Voters are really concerned about what happens at their kitchen tables,” said Locke, the state senator.
 “Yes, they’re concerned about crime.
 They’re concerned about what’s going on at the federal level, but they’re more concerned about what’s going on in my neighborhood, what’s going on in my community.”

-Democrats are also trying to flip the script on Republicans, saying the GOP are to blame for crime-related issues, citing issues like gun control.
+Democrats are also trying to flip the script on Republicans, saying the GOP is to blame for crime-related issues, citing issues such as gun control.

 “Every time that we have tried to address those kinds of issues, they have voted against all of it,” Locke said.